Characterization of \gamma-factors: the Asai case: Introduction

-The Langlands-Shahidi method is used in \cite{luis2} to define Asai $\gamma$-factors $\gamma_{E/F}(s,\pi,r_{\mathcal{A}},\psi)$ in characteristic $p$; we rely on that construction in the current paper.
-Writing $\sigma$ as the Weil-Deligne representation of $\mathcal{W}_E$ corresponding to $\pi$ under local Langlands, we prove that
+Asai $\gamma$-factors $\gamma_{E/F}(s,\pi,r_{\mathcal{A}},\psi)$ are defined in \cite{luis} for generic $\pi$ by developing the Langlands-Shahidi method in positive characteristic.
+Asai local factors are defined for a general smooth irreducible $\pi$ using Langlands' classification in \S~4.2.
+Let $\sigma$ be the transfer of $\pi$ to a Weil-Deligne representation of $\mathcal{W}_E$ under the local Langlands correspondence.
+We prove the equality

-where $\I(\sigma)$ denotes the representation of $\mathcal{W}_F$ obtained from $\sigma$ by tensor induction (see Theorem~\ref{mainresult}).
-In the case of characteristic zero, equation~\eqref{mainequation} for $n=2$ is known \cite{kr03,ra} (see \cite{h09} for progress in the general case).
+where ${}^\otimes{\rm I}(\sigma)$ denotes the representation of $\mathcal{W}_F$ obtained from $\sigma$ by tensor induction.
+In the case of characteristic zero, equation~(1.1) for $n=2$ is known \cite{krish,r} and up to roots of unity in general \cite{he10}.

-Theorem~\ref{mainresult} is proved via a characterization of Asai $\gamma$-factors involving local properties together with their connection with the global theory by means of a functional equation described below \eqref{globalfe}.
-More precisely, the local properties of $\gamma_{E/F}(s,\pi,r_{\mathcal{A}},\psi)$ include: a naturality property with respect to isomorphisms of quadratic extensions $E/F$; an isomorphism property pertaining to $\pi$; a dependence on the additive character $\psi$, which can be made explicit; a crucial multiplicativity property with respect to parabolic induction, which reflects the influence of taking tensor induction on a direct sum of Weil-Deligne representations; and finally, \eqref{mainequation} is needed whenever the representation $\pi$ is the generic component of an unramified principal series.
+Theorem~3.3 is proved via a characterization of Asai $\gamma$-factors involving local properties together with their connection with the global theory by means of a functional equation described below~(1.2).
+More precisely, the local properties of $\gamma_{E/F}(s,\pi,r_{\mathcal{A}},\psi)$ include: a naturality property with respect to isomorphisms of quadratic extensions $E/F$; an isomorphism property pertaining to $\pi$; a dependence on the additive character $\psi$, which can be made explicit; a crucial multiplicativity property with respect to parabolic induction, which reflects the influence of taking tensor induction on a direct sum of Weil-Deligne representations; and finally, (1.1), is needed whenever the representation $\pi$ is the generic component of an unramified principal series (this can be reduced, by multiplicativity, to the case where $n=1$).

-Let $K/k$ be a quadratic separable extension of global function fields of characteristic $p$, for a split place $v$ of $K$ we have $K\otimes k_v \cong k_v \times k_v$.
-Thus, in the local theory, the case of a separable quadratic algebra $E/F$ is treated simultaneously.
-The connection with the global theory is now given by the global functional equation: